fennihS/Python/README.md

 - 👋 Hi, I’m @fennihS
 - 👀 I’m interested in gaming, music and traveling
-- 🌱 I’m currently learning html and javascript
+- 🌱 I’m currently learning SQL and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to a companion
 - 📫 How to reach me?
 Contact nhatanh141201@gmail.com

 <!---